The Predatory Carbon Tax

 The "Revenue Neutral" Lie

-Some proponents of "carbon taxes", including British Columbia's Liberal government and Ontario PC Party Leader Patrick Brown, have touted that the introduction of a "classic" carbon tax could be "revenue neutral", slyly suggesting that each taxpayer would supposedly recoup the lost money through reductions in other taxes.
+Some proponents of "carbon taxes", including British Columbia's Liberal government and former Ontario PC Party Leader Patrick Brown, have touted that the introduction of a "classic" carbon tax could be "revenue neutral", slyly suggesting that each taxpayer would supposedly recoup the lost money through reductions in other taxes.
 This has been proven to be a deeply deceptive claim!

 The facts show that individual taxpayers only see their taxes reduced by a fraction of the amount that they lose to carbon taxes.